smyleeface/LambdaSharpTool/Bootstrap/ReadMe.md

 git clone https://github.com/LambdaSharp/LambdaSharpTool.git
 ```

 Define the `LAMBDASHARP` environment variable to point to the folder of the `LambdaSharpTool` clone.
-Furthermore, define `lash` as alias to invoke the λ# tool.
+Furthermore, define `lash` as an alias to invoke the λ# tool.
 The following script assumes the λ# tool was cloned into the `/Repos/LambdaSharpTool` directory.

 __Using PowerShell:__
 ```powershell